General Admission Requirements

 - Courses completed at other regionally accredited postsecondary institutions with a grade of C or better will be accepted for transfer as potentially creditable toward graduation requirements.

-- A transfer grade of “D” will be accepted when the transfer student’s cumulative GPA is 2.0 or above.
+- A transfer grade of “D” can be accepted towards fulfilling graduation requirements when the transfer student’s cumulative GPA from the institution’s trancript where the grade lies is a 2.0.
+Some programs will not accept grades of “D” towards degree completion.

 C. Transient Students

-Any student who attended another postsecondary institution and seeks credit for transfer to that parent institution may be admitted to the institution as a transient student.
-The student must submit an application for admission and a ‘letter of transiency” from the institution which certifies that the credit earned at the institution will be accepted as a part of the student’s academic program.
-A student is not required to file transcripts of previously earned credits at other postsecondary institutions.
+Any student who attends another postsecondary institution and seeks credit for transfer to that parent institution may be admitted to Bishop State as a transient student.
+The student must submit an application for admission, primary form of documentation, Certification of Eligibility for In-State Residency form, and a “letter of transiency” from the institution which certifies that the credit earned at the College will be accepted as a part of the student’s academic program.
+The transient letter must be received prior to the student registering for courses.
+Students may only register for courses listed on the letter of transiency.
+A student is not required to file transcripts of previously earned credits from other postsecondary institutions.

 D. International Students